-Earlier this month, Royall & Company released the results from a flash poll of 171 institutions that confirmed a substantial shift toward early FAFSA filings across the country.
+Earlier this month, EAB Enrollment Services (formerly Royall & Company) released the results from a flash poll of 171 institutions that confirmed a substantial shift toward early FAFSA filings across the country.

 Coinciding with this early FAFSA window was a surge of early application activity, with students seemingly filing their applications earlier along with their FAFSAs.
 But, it also appears that some students are filing fewer applications (at least so far), as colleges saw their early lead in applications erode significantly as we moved into December.

 In fact, some schools have gone from a position of relative comfort to a position of being down in applications in just a few short weeks.

 This is turning out to be a very unpredictable year.

 When asked about this trend by enrollment leaders, the advice that I’ve been giving schools comes in two forms: